 Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/

 NB.
-Participation in the lectures and seminars is highly encouraged for the enhancement of critical skills and better understanding of the topics discussed over the semester.
+Participation in the lectures and seminars (groupwork, in-class discussions etc) is highly encouraged for the enhancement of critical skills and better understanding of the topics discussed over the semester.